 - Ask if you could be listed as a driver on a family member’s or friend’s policy.

 When you request your insurer for reinstatement, they will typically look at your driving record.
 If you have a clean record and you’ve never had any claims for your policy, they are more likely to reinstate you with a surcharge for lapsing.
 The surcharge is cheaper than being a high-risk driver.

-If you don’t have a vehicle, you could still be listed your friend or family’s policy.
-The point is when you’re listed on a policy, you’re unlikely to considered high-risk and hence can get a favorable insurance policy.
+If you don’t have a vehicle, you could still be listed on your friend’s or family’s policy.
+The point is when you’re listed on a policy, you’re unlikely to be considered high-risk and hence can get a favorable insurance policy.

 Exceptions to the Rule

 In some scenarios, you can afford to not have an active car insurance policy.
 Let’s take a look at those exceptions.